Brown Sauce is the basis for taking dishes to the next level.

 You can easily double this recipe and then freeze in batches for future use.
-This Brown Sauce recipe is the basis for really exceptional dishes.
+It truly is the basis for really exceptional dishes.

 Now, let’s make this awesome Brown Sauce Recipe!